-Thursday Group: This drop-in group blends the best of mindfulness practices, breathing, neuroscience and psychology to bring you more fully into your day and your life.
-The mindfulness practice group continues to meet Thursdays from 12-1pm at the Askews Uptown Community Room.
+Tuesday Group: This drop-in group blends the best of mindfulness practices, breathing, neuroscience and psychology to bring you more fully into your day and your life.
+The mindfulness practice group continues to meet Tuesdays from 12-1pm at the Askews Uptown Community Room.
 All are welcome, $5 drop-in.
-Classes will run until December 7th, 2017.

 What is this thing called mindfulness?

 I live in a beautiful part of the world.
 It is to be admired and cherished, but when I came back from a run on a beautiful summer day and couldn’t remember my run, I had to question what had just happened…….
 I had just spent the last hour wrapped up in thoughts of the past and the future and had missed what was here right NOW.